docker/docs/desktop/linux/install.md

 - systemd init system.

 - Gnome or KDE Desktop environment.
-  - On many distros the Gnome environment does not support tray icons.
-In such cases you will need to install a Gnome extension to add support for tray icons (e.g. [AppIndicator](https://extensions.gnome.org/extension/615/appindicator-support/)).
+  -For many Linux distros, the Gnome environment does not support tray icons.
+To add support for tray icons, you need to install a Gnome extension.
+For example, [AppIndicator](https://extensions.gnome.org/extension/615/appindicator-support/)).

 - At least 4 GB of RAM.